Yoasobi: 2019–2021: Formation, "Yoru ni Kakeru", and The Book

 Following their debut single, Yoasobi released "Ano Yume o Nazotte" on January 18, 2020.
-Like "Yoru ni Kakeru", the song is based on another Monocon 2019-winning short story by Sōta Ishiki, Yume no Shizuku to Hoshi no Hana.
-The next single, "Halzion", sourced from Shunki Hashizume's Soredemo, Happy End, was released on May 11 as part of Suntory's "Immersive Song Project" to advertise energy drink Zone.
-It was the duo's first collaboration with a professional novelist, whereas the first two were amateur writers.
+Four months later, "Halzion" was released on May 11 as part of Suntory's Immersive Song Project to advertise energy drink Zone.
+Sourced from Shunki Hashizume's Soredemo, Happy End, it was the duo's first collaboration with a professional novelist, whereas the first two were amateur writers.
 In the second half of the year, they continually released three more singles.
-The first, "Tabun", was released on July 20 and based on the short story of the same name by Shinano, which won Yoasobi Contest Vol. 1.
-Inspired by the manga series Blue Period and sourced from the short story written by the brand's creative team Ao o Mikata ni, "Gunjō", featuring uncredited chorus of Plusonica, was released on September 1.
-It was used for Bourbon's Alfort Mini Chocolate commercial.
-On December 18, the duo released the song "Haruka", a collaboration with screenwriter Osamu Suzuki's short story Tsuki Ōji.
+"Tabun" was released on July 20 and was based on the short story of the same name by Shinano, which won the Yoasobi Contest Vol. 1.
+Used on Bourbon's Alfort Mini Chocolate commercial, "Gunjō", featuring uncredited chorus from Plusonica, was released on September 1.
+The song was sourced from the short story written by the brand's creative team Ao o Mikata ni, inspired by the manga series Blue Period.
+On December 18, the duo released the single "Haruka", a collaboration with screenwriter Osamu Suzuki for its based short story Tsuki Ōji.

 On December 31, Yoasobi concluded 2020 at the year-end television special 71st NHK Kōhaku Uta Gassen with the debut live performance of "Yoru ni Kakeru" as a duo, along with the band members, filmed at Bookshelf Theater, Kadokawa Culture Museum in Tokorozawa.
 It made the duo the first-ever artist to perform at the TV special without any physical releases.
 All previously released singles were featured on the duo's debut EP The Book, released on January 6, 2021, expressing a theme of "reading CD" with binder package.
-It additionally included "Encore", based on Yoasobi Contest Vol. 1-winning Sekai no Owari to, Sayonara no Uta by Kanami Minakami and used for a Google Pixel 5 and Pixel 4a (5G) advertisement.
+It additionally included "Encore", based on Yoasobi Contest Vol. 1-winning Sekai no Owari to, Sayonara no Uta by Kanami Minakami and featured on Google Pixel 5 and Pixel 4a (5G) advertisement.
 The EP debuted at number two on the Oricon Albums Chart and the Billboard Japan Hot Albums.
 As of 2021, The Book has sold 150,000 CD and 100,000 digital sales, the latter making it the only album to reach the milestone that year, and was certified gold for the both by the RIAJ.
 The EP won Special Award at the CD Shop Awards.